 Severe thunderstorm watch issued for Grande Prairie region

 A severe thunderstorm watch has been issued for the Grande Prairie – Beaverlodge – Valleyview region.
-Environment Canada says conditions are favourable for the development of severe thunderstorms Tuesday afternoon and evening that may be capable of producing strong wind gusts, large hail and heavy rain.
+Environment Canada says conditions are favourable for the development of severe thunderstorms that may be capable of producing strong wind gusts, large hail and heavy rain.

+“Thunderstorms are expected to develop along the northern foothills late this afternoon and move northeast into the evening.
+Some of these thunderstorms could become severe.”

-People in the area are reminded that large hail can damage property and cause injury and severe thunderstorms can produce tornadoes.
+Residents are warned that large hail can damage property and cause injury.
+Strong wind gusts can also toss loose objects, damage weak buildings, break branches off trees, and overturn large vehicles.

 “Lightning kills and injures Canadians every year.
 Remember, when thunder roars, go indoors!”